Welcome to our website!

 Please take the time to explore our site and its new features.

 SEE WHAT'S NEW/UPDATED:

-- Visit the GGG FORUM and post your question or brick wall, or maybe you can help solve someone else's problem!
+- Visit the GGG FORUM located in the member section and post your question or brick wall, or maybe you can help solve someone else's problem!

 As a group we are focused on German genealogy; however, our databases encompass ALL nationalities and are always free to search.

 We invite any person interested in researching their Germanic heritage to join the German Genealogy Group and share experiences with those who range from beginners to professional genealogists.

 We are an organization that was established in early 1996 by a group of knowledgeable and dedicated genealogists interested in providing support to all those researching their Germanic ancestors.